Last Updated March 2023

 - personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver’s Privacy Protection Act of 1994.

-You have the right to opt out of the sale of your personal information to third parties by opting out by sending us an e-mail at email@example.com or through our webform here: https://www.acumatica.com/do-not-sell-my-information-request/.
+You have the right to opt out of the sale or sharing of your personal information to third parties by sending us an e-mail at email@example.com or through our webform here: https://www.acumatica.com/do-not-sell-my-information-request/.
 If you decide to opt-out, we will stop sharing your information with third parties.
-However, your use of our website may still be tracked by us and our service providers to perform functions that are necessary for our business such as hosting our website, ensuring there is no fraud, etc. These entities are contractually obligated to keep this information confidential and will not use it for any purpose other than for the services they provide to our business.
+However, your use of our Website may still be tracked by us and our service providers to perform functions that are necessary for our business, such as hosting our Website, ensuring there is no fraud, etc. These entities are contractually obligated to keep this information confidential and will not use it for any purpose other than for the services they provide to our business.

 Data protection rights for Californian residents

 Right to Access Information and Data Portability Right

 You may have the right under the CCPA to request that we disclose certain information to you about our collection and use of your personal information over the past twelve (12) months.
 Once we receive and confirm your verifiable consumer request, we will disclose to you: